sys-bio/artificial_random_signaling_network/README.md

 ## Using

 To use the Julia script, first install Julia by going to the Julia website (https://julialang.org/).
-Once you have the Julia console open, make sure you have "RoadRunner" installed by typing `import Pkg` followed by `Pkg.add("RoadRunner")`.
-RoadRunner.jl is a Julia package for the library of libRoadRunner that is used to provide SBML simulation support.
+Once you have the Julia console open, make sure you have "RoadRunner" installed by typing `import Pkg` followed by `Pkg.add(name = "RoadRunner", version = "0.1.2")`.
+RoadRunner.jl is a Julia package for the library of libRoadRunner that is used to provide SBML simulation support. ***Note that the dependency RoadRunner.jl is only applicable on Windows and Linux, so users cannot run the provided Julia script on Mac until an update from RoadRunner.jl***.
 Follow the Julia warnings to install other necessary Julia packages if they have not been installed already.

 Next, download the Julia script from Github (https://github.com/SunnyXu/artificial_random_signaling_network/blob/master/Ground_truth_generation.jl) into one folder.
 At the Julia console type:
 `include("pathto\\Ground_truth_generation.jl")`